 Planning Your Shade Garden

 It takes research and planning for all sections of a yard, whether it’s a do-it-yourself project or one that’s handled by a professional.
-A few basics to consider when designing a shade garden:
+Consider these tips when designing a shade garden:

 Notting Hill Rooftop